Sam-Freitas/LightSaver/readme.md

 The LightSaver system is data analysis package for fluorecent C. elegans imaging

-Co developed by Samuel Freitas and Raul Castro-Portugez
+Developed by Samuel Freitas with help from Raul Castro-Portugez

 The University of Arizona, Sutphin Lab MCB, BME